hpang19/1510-term-project-game/README.md

 [Level 3] Today is Monday.
 Oh, boy.
 He doesn't feel too well.
 He must've caught cold while getting groceries yesterday.
 He needs warm and soothing ginger-turmeric tea.
 Ah, a farmers market comes near his house and he heard that the vendor that sells the best organic ginger and turmeric that he has ever tried.
-In this level, the player needs to collect all the required materials to make a cup ginger-turmeric tea while maintaining positive caffeine level.
+In this level, the player needs to collect all the required materials to make a cup of ginger-turmeric tea while maintaining positive caffeine level.
 There may be some challenges while achieving the goal.
 Once making the tea, his caffeine level will increase.
 The player needs to fight against the final boss, which is